ALL

 • Close the container tightly.

-4. Clean and disinfect the tool you used to pick up the needle with, if you want to keep it.
-If you don’t want to keep the tool, put it in the sharps container or other container that won’t break or get a hole in it.
+4. If you want to use the tool again clean and disinfect it.
+If you don’t want to keep the tool, put it in the sharps container or another container that won’t break or get a hole in it.

 5. Take off your gloves and throw them out.
-If you used leather gloves, clean and disinfect them.
+If you use leather gloves, clean and disinfect them.

 Other tips